cosmicCacophony/artibound/MULTICOLOR_DESIGN.md

 ### UBG Convergence Cards

-#### Verdant Control
+#### Verdant Control (NEEDS REVISION)
 - **Cost**: 6 mana (3UBG)
 - **Colors**: Blue, Black, Green
 - **Type**: Spell
-- **Effect**: "Draw 2 cards.
+- **Current Effect**: "Draw 2 cards.
 If you control heroes of 4 different colors, draw 3 cards instead."
+- **Problem**: 6 mana for drawing 2 cards is very expensive.
+Artifact Foundry's Foresight costs 3 mana to draw 2.
+Multicolor cards should provide MORE effect for their cost.
+- **Proposed Revisions**:
+  - **Option 1**: Draw 2 cards and create two 3/3 units
+  - **Option 2**: Draw 2 cards and deal 2 damage to each enemy unit
+  - **Option 3**: Draw 3 cards (50% more than Foresight for multicolor)
+  - **Option 4**: Draw 2 cards + additional effect that scales with color count
 - **Design Notes**: Card advantage that scales with color diversity.
-Combines UB's control with Green's resource generation.
+Combines UB's control with Green's resource generation. **MUST be revised to provide more value for 6 mana cost.**

 #### Shadow Growth
 - **Cost**: 4 mana (2BG)